 –in Adam all have sinned, yet God’s plan of redemption to save human beings is available to all through the cross of our Lord Jesus Christ.

 –Israel the nation is made up of many children of Adam and Eve, and has sinned against God, just as Adam and Eve did.
 Europe has sinned; the U.S. has sinned.
-The same God, who changes not, has the same plan of salvation to save a nation as He does for individuals: by grace, through genuine repentance and faith. –not every Jew/Israeli, nor every Arab or German
+The same God, who changes not, has the same plan of salvation to save a nation as He does for individuals: by grace, through genuine repentance and faith in Yeshua.
+Not every Jew/Israeli, nor every Arab or German.

-–each nation has its own particular calling and destiny in God’s purposes —Israel is unique amongst the nations even as Jesus is amongst the sons of Adam or the sons of God.
+–Each nation has its own particular calling and destiny in God’s purposes.
+Israel is unique among the nations even as Jesus is among the sons of Adam or the sons of God.
 (Ex 4:22; Dt 7:6; Am 3:2; Zech 2:8; Mt 3:16-17; Heb 1)

 —Identity: God has given a particular identity to a people whom He has created for His glory.
 Each of us has an identity in Christ with God our Father, and an everlasting destiny and inheritance connected with God’s unbreakable promises in the new and better covenant cut with the blood of the Son of God.